Cooped up? Get out of the house! Here's a roundup of cozy places for lots of indoor family fun.

 The Public Library of Cincinnati and Hamilton County

-Free classes and story times geared by age.
-The library also offers a movers and shakers class for toddlers, allowing them to wiggle and sing along to songs while listening to stories.
-To find out the class times at your closest branch, visit the library website at cincinnatilibrary.org or just walk into your closest library and inquire.
+Free classes and story times geared by age, virtual and on-site.
+The library currently offers a virtual movers and shakers class for toddlers, allowing them to wiggle and sing along to songs while listening to stories.
+To find out the class times at your closest branch, visit the library website at cincinnatilibrary.org.

 • Hours: Time and days open vary by location.